DISTANCE

 All The 'Yr Wyddfa Snowdon Ultra' 100 Mile Information

 We want you to have the most amazing time at the Yr Wyddfa Ultra 100!
-All the information you need to participate in this event is below.

-At least 20 years old + at the time of the race (Rule T3 (141) S5 UKA Trail Running).
+Entrants must be at least 20 years old at the time of the race (Rule T3 (141) S5 UKA Trail Running).

 Start & Finish Venue